peterbuga/HASS-sonoff-ewelink/README.md

 ### WARNING: completely deactivate the `sonoff` component from HA while doing a firmware update, due to auto-relogin function you might be kicked out of the app before the process is completed.
 I would not be held liable for any problems occuring if not following this steps!
 ***

-**CHECK COMPATIBILITY LIST BELOW!
-IF IT DOESN'T WORK FOR YOUR DEVICE DON'T COMPLAIN AND OPEN A PROPER ISSUE**
+**CHECK COMPATIBILITY LIST BELOW (not everyday updated)!
+TRY THE COMPONENT FIRST AND IF IT DOESN'T WORK FOR YOUR DEVICE DON'T COMPLAIN AND OPEN A PROPER ISSUE**

 ## Setup